Mini Harbor Freight (type) Trailer Ultimate Build-Up Thread

 4. Pike's Peak Trailer (http://pikespeaktrailers.com/) makes a nice looking trailer, and they were recently having a trailer give-away contest on this forum.
 Nice looking trailer with the option of wooden sides, and also doesn't seem as heavy as the first two.
 Prices starts at $2995.00.

-These four trailers all seem to be very high quality trailers, and other than their increased weight (and varying levels of cost) I can't think of anything bad to say about them.
-If you've got the money and a six-cylinder (or greater -at least for the first two trailers) Jeep go for it!
+These trailers all seem to be very high quality trailers, and other than their increased weight (and varying levels of cost) I can't think of anything bad to say about them.
+If you've got the money and a six-cylinder (or greater -at least for the first three trailers) Jeep go for it!

 And I'll toss these options out because I can and someone might find them interesting: